Genokarma/tutorials/docs/modules/prokka/index.md

 ## Extension exercise

 * Open the JBrowse file that you created to show the gene annotations.
 * In the drop-down box, select the longest contig.
-(This is probably contig # 6).
+* Find an annotation for a "hypothetical protein".
-* In the coordinates box, enter "100,000".
+    * Alternatively, in the coordinates box, enter "32,500".
     * Zoom out; see the annotation that spans this location.
 It is a "hypothetical protein".
 * Click on this annotation.
 See the nucleotide sequence: select and copy.
 * Go to the [NCBI page](https://blast.ncbi.nlm.nih.gov/Blast.cgi) and BLAST this sequence to see what it matches.
 * Try the "blastx" option, which will translate your nucleotide sequence into a protein sequence.